ymatrix-data/gpupgrade/README.md

 We use dependency injection wherever possible to enable isolated unit tests and drive towards clear interfaces across packages

+Some unit tests depend on the environment variable GPHOME, though not on its value.
+Having GPHOME set is a prerequisite for running a GPDB cluster.

 We keep our `_test.go` files in the same package as the implementations they test because occasionally, we find it easiest and most valuable to either: